olitheolix/azrael/doc/tutorials.rst

 To fill the empty scene we are now going to add an object.
 Adding objects is a two step process:

-* add a template for that object
+* Add a template for that object.
-* spawn (or more) instance of that template
+* Spawn (or more) instance of that template.

-Templates describe the object geometry, boosters, and other
-properties:
+Templates are a complete description of an object.
+They comprise rigid body data (eg position, velocity, and collision shapes), geometry (vertices, textures, etc), and some meta data.
+To spawn an object in Azrael you need to register a template for it first.

 .. figure::  images/Template.png
    :width: 50em
    :align: center

-The boosters are of no concern in this tutorial, but the geometry fragments are.
-Each object consists of one or more such fragments.
-Each has its own triangle mesh, texture map, and UV coordinates (for mapping that texture to the triangle vertices).
-There is no technical reason why any object needs more than one fragment but it is often more convenient to break up a model into more managable sub-model.
+In this particular tutorial we will only consider geometry fragments.
+These fragments describe the visual appearance of the body.
+Each fragment can be manipulated (scale, position, rotation) independently to modify the appearance the object as necessary.
+However, fragments are independent from collision shapes and changing them does not affect the physics of the object.

-In this tutorial we will create a cube without any textures.
-Consequently, we need to construct the triangle mesh that comprises the cube, and can pass empty arrays for the UV- and RGB (texture) map.
+The object in this tutorial is a cube without any textures.
 Here is the complete code if you want to try it out immediately.
 It introduces quite a few new functions, some of which I will explain below.

 .. literalinclude:: tutorials/tut_3_1.py
    :language: python
-   :emphasize-lines: 28, 33
    :linenos:

 This time if you browse to http://localhost:8080 you will see two cubes